elpassion/Showcase/content/RxFeedback-pagination/README.md

 Reducer handles the events as follows:

-* scrolled to item event - it flips `shouldLoadNextPage` flag to true when user scrolled down to the bottom item,
+* scrolled to an item event - it flips `shouldLoadNextPage` flag to true when user scrolled down to the bottom item,
-* next page response - appends models, updates next page offset and stops fetching the next page.
+* next page response - it appends the models, updates the next page offset and stops fetching the next page.
-* error - stops fetching the next page.
+* error - it stops fetching the next page.

 ```swift
 extension ModelListState {